Dehbaiyor/dehbaiyor.github.io/README.md

 This chronicles my major learnings from the Uber traffic prediction competition hosted on Zindi.
 You can view [here](https://dehbaiyor.github.io/Zindi-Uber-Traffic-Jam-Competition)

+## Before you call model.fit
+Machine learning advice.
+You can view [here](https://www.kaggle.com/dehbaiyor/before-you-call-model-fit)

+## Semantic Segmentation of Maize Crop
+This repo contains a UNet and FCNN semantic segmentation implementation for maize crop.
+You can view [here](https://dehbaiyor.github.io/SemanticSeg)

 ## Nigerian 2019 Elections Data Analysis
 This is the Exploratory Data Analysis for Nigeria's 2019 Presidential Election Candidates' List.
 You can view [here](https://dehbaiyor.github.io/2019-Elections)